CashlyCash/Syntax-5.1/README.md

 # References -
 Please refer [README.txt](https://github.com/CashlyCash/Syntax-5.1/blob/main/Website/README.txt) to see where we used the internets help.

-## For api calls we use a self host api which's source can be found on github as well as [here](https://replit.com/@SH1FT3R/Music)
+## For api calls we used a self hosted api which's source can be found on github as well as [here](https://replit.com/@SH1FT3R/Music)